pere24/pere24/README.md

 # Welcome to My GitHub Profile!
 ## I'm [Peremobo Nwafor] 👋
-I'm a passionate Business with a strong foundation in data analysis, statistical modeling, and data visualization.
+I'm a passionate Data analyst with a strong foundation in data analysis, statistical modeling, and data visualization.
 I love turning raw data into meaningful insights that drive business decisions.
 Here you'll find some of the projects I've been working on, showcasing my skills and expertise in data analytics.

 ## 🛠 Skills & Tools